CAERPHILLY TAR DISTILLATION WORKS – 1938 to 1997

 New Naphthalene Plant

 By 1962 the new replacement plant had been constructed.
-This new plant and two new circulating pumps for Nos.1 & 2 tar units (replacing a pair of original 1938 Stothert & Pitt pumps), specified Evans pumps, however Evans, already part of the Pulsometer Group had recently had recently been sold in 1962 to G J Weirs of Glasgow and hence the new pumps, although obviously of Evans design, had Weir serial numbers.
+This new plant and two new circulating pumps for Nos.1 & 2 tar units (replacing a pair of original 1938 Stothert & Pitt pumps), specified Evans pumps, however Evans, already part of the Pulsometer Group had recently been sold in 1962 to G J Weirs of Glasgow and hence the new pumps, although obviously of Evans design, had Weir serial numbers.

 Naphthalene Plant Pumps